My website focuses a lot of energy on the small safe experiment.

 So the small safe experiment is one that enables me to just notice a difference in my life.
 The result can be visible enough to build on a little bit more.
 That experiment can be digested and does not take me too far into the ‘new normal’ as seen on my inverted tree.
 Aanything more ambitious and I might learn to tight-rope across the Grand Canyon only to discover I have ended up in the wrong place, if on the right side!

 With small, just noticeable differences, recording can be an important part of the experiment.
 This is tricky; not everyone likes putting pen-to-paper and even diary-writers need to know what to record.
+That’s why developing your own MY-NUAL might be helpful.

 Some folk have asked me whether there is a systematic way of collecting information to prepare for all this.
 Well, as you might imagine, there are many alternatives even on this web site and your researches may come up with a few.